Caliban-Nano/Caliban.Nano/docs/Features.md

 # Intro
 This work is heavily inspired by the [Caliburn.Micro](https://caliburnmicro.com) framework.
 Which is one of the nicest frameworks, I had ever the pleasure to use.
 It is also named the after the character *Caliban* in Shakespeare's play *The Tempest* (hence the projects symbol).
 As the writer Russell Hoban put it:

 > Caliban is one of the hungry ideas, he's always looking for someone to word him into being ...
 Caliban is a necessary idea.

 Which seems very fitting.

+# Documentation
+Before we come to the features, let me remind you, that there is also the full [API](api/index.md) documentation available.

 # Features